A storyboard is the equivalent of an outline for a paper. When you create a media project, you start with a storyboard.

 Android: Voice Recorder

-No matter what editing workflow you use, remember to collect all the media files you’re using for a video in ONE FOLDER.
+No matter what editing tool you use, remember to collect all the media files you’re using for a podcast in ONE FOLDER.